 Over the past two decades, he has earned five individual Emmy Award nominations, the coveted Silver Circle Lifetime Achievement Award from the National Academy of Television Arts and Sciences, an Alzheimer’s Disease Awareness Achievement Award, and a best of Tucson award from Tucson Lifestyle Magazine.
 Another honor was a welcome surprise.
 Buckmaster’s name on an asteroid.
 Only one other broadcaster has such an honor, the legendary Walter Cronkite.

 In 2010, Bill formed Bill Buckmaster Communications, L.L.C., which produces Buckmaster.

 Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada-Las Vegas.
 Bill is also a proud veteran of the United States Army.

-Bill and his wife Ann have been married for 40 years and together they have traveled the world, visiting nearly 100 countries and all 50 states.
+Bill and his wife Ann have been married for 40 years and together they have traveled the world, visiting 100 counties, all 50 states and most of Canada’s provinces.
 Along the way, they have collected memories, experiences, and a better understanding of the world.
 But they always love to come home to Tucson and their beloved Norweigan Forest Cat “Princess.”